udacity/fend-webpack-content/README.md

 The goal of this repo is be an example of a basic but functional app built on Express and Webpack.

-If you want to follow along, start from master and look at the numbered branches of this project.
-Each one is a step along the path to creating a fully functional webpack setup.
-In each branch, there will be a documentation file that lists out the steps taken in that branch (each step is also a git commit if you look at the history) which you can use as a checklist when setting up your own projects.
+If you want to follow along, start from branch 0-initial-setup.
+Each branch in this project is a step along the path to creating a fully functional webpack setup.
+In each branch, there will be a documentation file that lists out the steps taken in that branch (each step is also roughly a git commit if you look at the history) which you can use as a checklist when setting up your own projects.

+## What we will cover

+We will cover:

+- Webpack entry point
+- Webpack output and dist folder
+- Webpack Loaders
+- Webpack Plugins
+- Webpack Mode
+- Tools for convenient Webpack development

 ## Get Up and Running

-Fork this repo, then clone your forked repo down to your computer:
+Fork this repo, then clone the branch of your choice from your forked repo down to your computer:

 ```
 git clone -- git@github.com:[your-user-name]/webpack-express.git --